aws/neptune-gremlin-client/README.md

 All of the demos use a `ClusterEndpointsRefreshAgent` to get the database cluster topology and refresh the endpoints in a `GremlinClient`.
 If you supply a `--cluster-id` parameter, the refresh agent will [query the Neptune Management API directly](#using-a-clusterendpointsrefreshagent-to-query-the-neptune-management-api-directly).
 If you supply a `--lambda-proxy` name instead, the refresh agent will [query an AWS Lambda proxy](#using-an-aws-lambda-proxy-to-retrieve-cluster-topology) for endpoint information (you will need to [install a Lambda proxy first](#installing-the-neptune-endpoints-info-aws-lambda-function)).

-If you use a `--cluster-id` parameter, the identity under which you're running the demo must be authorized to perform `rds:DescribeDBClusters`,  `rds:DescribeDBInstances` and `rds:ListTagsForResource` for your Neptune cluster.
+If you use a `--cluster-id` parameter, the identity under which you're running the demo must be authorized to perform `rds:DescribeDBClusters` for your Neptune cluster, and `rds:DescribeDBInstances` and `rds:ListTagsForResource` for `db:*`.

 If you use a `--lambda-proxy` parameter, the identity under which you're running the demo must be authorized to perform `lambda:InvokeFunction` for the proxy Lambda function.